Cyprus–Germany relations

 Cyprus–Germany relations are the bilateral relations between Cyprus and Germany.
 Germany is represented in Cyprus through its embassy in Nicosia, Cyprus.
 Cyprus is represented in Germany through its embassy in Berlin, Germany.
 Both countries are members of the European Union, Council of Europe and Organization for Security and Co-operation in Europe.
+Germany fully supported Cyprus's application to join the European Union, which concluded with membership on 1 May 2004.